wiedymi/mediabunny/docs/guide/writing-overview.md

 # Writing overview

 Mediakit enables you to create media files with very fine levels of control.
 You can add an arbitrary number of video, audio and subtitle tracks to a media file, and precisely control the timing of media data.
 This library supports [many output file formats](./output-formats).
-Using [output targets](#output-targets), you can decide if you want to build up the entire file in memory or stream it out in chunks as it's being created—allowing you to create very large files.
+Using [output targets](#output-targets), you can decide if you want to build up the entire file in memory or stream it out in chunks as it's being created - allowing you to create very large files.

 Mediakit provides many ways to supply media data for output tracks, nicely integrating with the WebCodecs API, but also allowing you to use your own encoding stack if you wish.
 These [media sources](./media-sources) come in multiple levels of abstraction, enabling easy use for common use cases while still giving you fine-grained control if you need it.